awasadasath/ecommerce-etl-pipeline/README.md

 * **Version Control:** Infrastructure changes are tracked via Git.
 * **Speed:** Deploys complex dependencies in minutes rather than hours.

-## 🧩 Key Challenges & Solutions
+## <a id="challenges"></a>🧩 Key Challenges & Solutions

 Building an automated pipeline comes with its own set of challenges.
-Below are the key hurdles I encountered and how I engineered solutions to overcome them.
+Here is how I solved the main ones:

-### 1. 📉 Handling External API Instability
+### 1. Handling API Instability
-**The Problem:**
-The currency exchange API occasionally timed out or returned 500 errors, causing the entire Airflow DAG to fail.
-This broke the daily reporting SLA.
+**The Problem:** The currency exchange API occasionally timed out or returned 500 errors, which caused the entire Airflow DAG to fail.

-**The Solution:**
-I implemented a **Defensive Coding** strategy within the extraction task.
-* Added a `try-except` block to catch connection errors.
-* Created a **Fallback Mechanism**: If the API fails, the system automatically uses a hardcoded "safe" exchange rate (e.g., last known average) and logs a warning instead of crashing.
+**The Solution:** I added a `try-except` block with a **fallback mechanism**.
+If the API fails, the pipeline logs a warning and uses a safe default rate (e.g., 45.0 THB) instead of crashing.
+This ensures the daily report is always delivered.

-*(Result: The pipeline achieves 99.9% uptime even during API outages.)*

-### 2. 🔄 Idempotency & Data Duplication
+### 2. Preventing Data Duplication
-**The Problem:**
-When re-running the DAG for past dates (Backfilling), data in BigQuery was being duplicated, leading to inflated revenue figures in the dashboard.
+**The Problem:** When re-running the DAG for past dates (Backfilling), data in BigQuery was being duplicated.

-**The Solution:**
-I enforced **Idempotency** at the data loading stage.
-* Used the `WRITE_TRUNCATE` disposition in the `GCSToBigQueryOperator` for full-load scenarios.
-* (Alternative approach mentioned for scale): For larger datasets, I would implement an `upsert` (Merge) strategy based on `TransactionNo`.
+**The Solution:** I enforced **Idempotency** at the loading stage.
+For this project, I used the `WRITE_TRUNCATE` strategy to ensure daily snapshots are clean.
+(For larger production tables, I would implement a `MERGE` / Upsert logic based on Transaction ID).

-### 3. 🐳 Solving "It Works on My Machine"
+### 3. "It Works on My Machine"
-**The Problem:**
-Dependency conflicts between Python versions and libraries made it difficult to run the pipeline on different environments (Local vs Cloud).
+**The Problem:** Dependency conflicts between local Python and the cloud environment.

-**The Solution:**
-I containerized the entire Airflow environment using **Docker**.
-* Defined a custom `Dockerfile` to install specific OS-level dependencies (e.g., `libmysqlclient-dev`).
-* Used **Terraform** to ensure the Cloud Infrastructure (GCP) matched the configuration required by the application code.
+**The Solution:** I containerized everything using **Docker** and used **Terraform** to ensure the GCP infrastructure matches the code requirements exactly.

 ## 📂 Repository Structure